rohan843/cybersecurity-notes/README.md

 However, the worm failed to keep track of the computers it had already compromized, and continued to re-install itself, **untill the computers ran out of memory and crashed.**

 About 6000 computers were affected, representing _10%_ of the Internet at the time.

+This attack cost millions of dollars in damages due to business disruptions and the efforts required to remove the worm.